 Induction ice forms when flying in circumstances where ice will form on the induction system restricting the flow of air to the carb.
 Applying carb heat doesn't work here, the use of alternate air is the only solution.

 To prevent the build up of ice, use carb heat periodically.
 Like every 15 minutes or so and apply it for 30 seconds so that any ice can melt.
-Try to make a habit of this procedure by doing this year round, it will save the day.
+Try to make a habit of this procedure by doing this year round, it will save the day some day.
 If you have a carb temperature indicator then apply enough carb heat to keep the carb temp above 5 Celsius to avoid icing.

 If ice was present in the carburettor it will melt due to applying carb heat and the engine will momentarily run rough as it tries to run on water, which it wasn't designed to do.
 When the ice is removed RPM will rise and MAP too.